Jubilee Arts Revival

-The Jubilee A Women-Run and Produced Arts Festival, comes to Port Townsend October, 2019
+The Jubilee A Women-Run and Produced Arts Revival, comes to Port Townsend October, 2019

 Artist Grace Love creates new Pacific Northwest Festival, allotting 80 percent of programming positions to women.